Invisible Languages of the LLM Universe: Results

-Crucially, our framework reveals what prior work could not: the magnitude of the representation gap.
-It is one thing to observe that some languages lack digital resources; it is another to demonstrate that approximately 2,000 languages with millions of speakers score in the highest "need for action" category.
-This quantification transforms the problem from anecdotal concern to measurable crisis requiring systematic intervention.
+Crucially, our framework sheds light on an aspect that prior work has not quantified: the magnitude of the representation gap.
+It is not only important to document that certain languages lack adequate digital resources, but also to demonstrate that approximately 2000 languages, collectively spoken by millions of individuals, fall into the highest `need for action' category.
+This quantitative characterization reframes the issue from an anecdotal concern into a measurable crisis that necessitates systematic and large-scale intervention.